rociocgom/omic-data-analysis/Multi-omic-analysis/readme.md

 ### 1. Data Description, Objectives, and Biological Question

-- Multi-omic data from *Rattus norvegicus* hippocampus of rats under hyperammonemic diet and controls.
+- Multi-omic data from *Rattus norvegicus* hippocampus under hyperammonemic diet and controls.
 - Omics types: RNA-Seq, miRNA-Seq, and metabolomics.
 - General objective: To characterize integrated changes in